kermitt2/grobid/doc/training/fulltext.md

 </p>
 ```

 It is important to note that whenever there is an enumeration of several references, they should not be marked up as several references, using specific `ref` elements for each one, but just one element surrounding the whole group.
-Grobid's `referenceSegmenter` model will in a second step analyse these groups in more detail.

 To highlight the diversity of bibliographical references, here are some more examples: